LMCache/LMIgnite/docs/source/quickstart/launch-lmignite-app.rst

 * If the installation script fails, make sure you have the prerequisites installed as described in the :doc:`prerequisites` section.
 * The script will handle all dependencies and setup automatically.
 * If you encounter any issues, check the terminal output for error messages.
+* For common installation problems and their solutions, see the :doc:`troubleshooting` page.